paymentwall/paymentwall-php/README.md

 To open your merchant account and set up an application, you can [sign up here](http://paymentwall.com/signup/merchant?source=gh).

 #Installation
-To install the library in your environment, you can download the [ZIP archive](https://github.com/paymentwall/paymentwall-php/archive/master.zip), unzip it and place the lib folder into your project.
+To install the library in your environment, you can download the [ZIP archive](https://github.com/paymentwall/paymentwall-php/archive/master.zip), unzip it and place into your project.

+Alternatively, you can run

+	git clone git://github.com/paymentwall/paymentwall-php.git

 Then use a code sample below.

 #Code Sample